haaochen/Guide_to_Machine_Learning/README.md

 - When SSR(mean) = SSR(fitted), then both models are equally good at fitting the data.
 When SSR(fitted) = 0, R Squared = 1, the fitted line fits the data perfectly

-- ANY 2 points have a R Squared equal to 1 - just draw a line through them
+- ANY 2 points have a R Squared equal to 1 - just draw a line through them.

--
+- R Squared can be calculated for anything we can calculated the SSR for.
+R Squared can be negative if the shape of the model is different.